July 4, 2023

 If you want to know more about travel to French Polynesia, check out our Ultimate French Polynesia blog.
 We also have a guide to visit Bora Bora on a budget here!

-View of the mountain and main island of Bora Bora, with turquoise lagoon surrounding.
+Aerial view of the mountain and main island of Bora Bora, with turquoise lagoon surrounding it and small boats in the water.

-Most of the popular lagoon tours let you swim with sharks and rays.
+Most of the popular lagoon tours let you swim with sharks and manta rays.
 This is a definite highlight for a trip to Bora Bora.
-You’ll arrive into crystal clear, waist-high water in the lagoon and immediately be greeted by lots of friendly stingrays that will bump straight into you.
-Put your head below water to watch the rays glide around, along with tropical fish and black tip reef sharks.
+You’ll arrive into crystal clear, waist-high water in the lagoon and immediately be greeted by lots of friendly sting rays that will bump straight into you.
+Put your head below water to watch the rays glide around, along with tropical fish and black-tip reef sharks.
 If you sit very still, you’ll get very close interactions with all of these beautiful marine creatures!

 Woman sitting on outrigger of tour boat, legs dangling over the crystal clear water.